Content from Introduction

 To group your data:

-Each group can be Collapsed or expanded to hide or show its rows and to se the related entries.
+Each group can be Collapsed or expanded to hide or show its rows and to see the related entries.
 In a next step you can create a subgroup by doing the steps again.
-With this you can get an even better expression of your data and explore for example.
+With this you can get an even better expression of your data.
+It also makes it possible to select only a certain part of the data for further analyses and to view partial data sets.

 Callout: Field Types and grouping